annikahannig/go-lwmq/README.md

   log.Fatal("Could not add consumer:", err)
 }

-// Send message to consumer
+// Send messages to consumer
 q.Deliver()

 // This message will be instantly delivered